chromawoods/jsconcat/README.md

-jsconcat
+JSConcat
 ========

-*A PHP function that concatenates JavaScript files and compresses them by removing comments, line breaks and unnecessary spaces.*
+*A PHP class that helps concatenating JavaScript files and compresses them by removing comments and line breaks.*

 Requirements
 ------------
-PHP 5.3, because the script has an anonymous function baked into it. :) I'm going to fix this later by classifying jsconcat.
+PHP 5 should be enough.
+Additionally, PHP must have write permissions for the directory in which to create the concatenated JS file.

 Usage
 -----
 Useful when you have multiple internal JS files in the same directory, for example a bunch of modules.

-Include the file and run the function using these params:
+Include the file and run the static init method using these params:

 * $relpath (string) Relative path where your js files are located.
 * $files (array) JavaScript file names, excluding path but including file extension.